Rules for the Swamp Fox Contest Group “Swamp Foxes On The Air" (SFOTA) Competition

-*** If you are a member of more than one contest club, your log must be credited to Swamp Fox Contest Group to submit your log data for the SFOTA competition.
+NOTE *** If you are a member of more than one contest club, your log must be credited to the Swamp Fox Contest Group to submit your log data for the SFOTA competition.

 Important: It is the intention of this competition that all logs for contest QSOs included in the SFOTA system have been submitted to the contest sponsoring organization per the contest rules AND posted on 3830scores.com.
 The 3830scores.com requirement does not apply if the contest isn’t included in the 3830scores.com database.

 Contest Data Submission: Each operator will submit his/her scores to the SFOTA entry system via a link on the Swamp Fox Contest Group website.
 Our online system will record your QSO data for each contest.
 Our “SOFTA Leaderboard” will include a QSO total for all member submissions.
 Contest data must be entered by the participant no later than 10 days following the end of a contest.